 - Acting Together on the World Stage: Anthology, documentary and toolkit now available.

 - Finding Common Ground through Oral History and the Arts: Bahrain/Brandeis partnership brings the Ulafa'a Reconciliation Art Project to Brandeis.
 Details and video.

 Knowledge, Action & Reflection for the Next Generation of Social Justice Leaders

-- Sorensen Fellowship: the 2012 anthology of narratives is now in print: Tracing Roots [PDF].
+- Sorensen Fellowship: the 2013 anthology of narratives is now in print: Parallel Paths [PDF].

 - "Advocacy for Policy Change" (LGLS 161b) students work with Massachusetts legislators and advocacy groups to reform and propose laws.
 Read more.

-- 'DEIS Impact: Looking ahead to the third annual Brandeis "festival of social justice" – with information on how to get involved, what to expect, and more...
+- 'DEIS Impact: Looking back at the third annual Brandeis "festival of social justice" – with photos, videos, summaries of events, and more...

 - The Center hosts two University-wide awards on behalf of the Office of the President: the Joseph B. and Toby Gittler Prize and the Richman Distinguished Fellowship in Public Life.